Yann39/self-hosted/README.md

   </tr>
 </table>

+> [!CAUTION]
+> I have since moved my home lab to a new mini PC instead of the Banana Pi.<br>
+I now maintain a dedicated repository similar to this one, at https://github.com/Yann39/self-hosted-n100, with more up-to-date information.<br>
+> I can potentially make a correction here in case of a bug or security issue, but it doesn't reflect my current setup anymore, unlike the previously mentioned repository.

 > [!IMPORTANT]
 > The content of this repository is provided "as is", with no guarantee that the information is complete or error-free.
 > The techniques and tools discussed here come with inherent risks.